rtrp/osu-transport/users/reynolaa/index.md

 * Significant recirculation of the Group 0 precursors is observed, but in Group 5, where the delayed neutron precursors decay rapidly, very little recirculation is seen.

-This simulation was produced with __QuasiMolto__, a code I developed for my dissertation research.
+This simulation was produced with __QuasiMolto__ [repository here](https://github.com/aaronjamesreynolds/QuasiMolto), a code I developed as part of my dissertation research.
 QuasiMolto uses a __multilevel nonlinear projective method__ to produce the __transport solution__ above, and can do so for an arbitrary number of neutron energies and delayed neutron precursor groups.

 ## Oak Ridge National Laboratory